ouyi/ouyi.github.io/_posts/2017-12-31-jekyll-table-of-contents.md

-This will insert a bold "Contents" line as the heading before the TOC, which is nice, but the word "Contents" becomes a part of the `post.excerpt` variable, and consequently shown as a part of the preview, which is not so nice.
+This will insert a bold "Contents" line as the heading before the TOC, which is nice, but the word "Contents" becomes a part of the `post.excerpt` variable, and is consequently shown as a part of the preview, which is not so nice.
 Therefore, I had to cut off the extra `Contents` string as follows:

 {% highlight liquid %}